The Nuclear Magnetic Resonance Center

 If you reserve time, it is your responsibility to be there during that time and also to be finished at the proper time unless problems are encountered.
 If you cannot be present for your reserved time, it is your responsibility to cancel it from the time slot.
 It will be charged to your account for non- or late-cancellation

-In general, each prospective user must consult with the NMR staff before using any of the NMR spectrometers or the Sun workstations.
+In general, each prospective user must consult with the NMR Director before using any of the NMR spectrometers.
 Individuals who have not used our spectrometers before will be asked to go through a standard training procedure for 1D NMR (outlined below), please authorization and training [PDF] form for training.
 After completing and passing training, users are granted permission to perform experiments on their own.
-Only then will access to NMR spectrometers and the data stations be granted.
+Only then will access to NMR spectrometers be granted.
 Once you have successfully obtained the “routine, 1D spectrum,” you have paved your way leading to other advanced applications.

-The training is offered each week from Monday to Thursday.
-Please complete a User Authorization and Request for NMR Training [PDF] form and return it to the NMR facility director.
+The training is offered each week from Monday to Friday.
+Please complete a Training Form and return it to the NMR Facility Director.
 You are encouraged not to start training until you plan to start using the spectrometers for research.

-Each training session is about 30 – 45 minutes.
-Training is done individually, on a user-provided sample and user research group account only.
+Each training session is about 30-45 minutes.
+Training is done individually, on 400 MHz NMR spectrometer with a user-provided sample and user research group account only.
 The training content and pace can be adjusted to users with different experience.
 During the first training session, you will learn to operate the NMR spectrometer and obtain a 1-D 1H spectrum.
 The next training session will be scheduled after that.
-The training will continue until you meet the requirements; the average is about three training sessions for each person.
+The training will continue until you Meet the Requirements, average is about three training sessions for each person.
 Training/assistance is provided until the user feels comfortable running the spectrometer.

 CNS, macromolecular structure determination, NMR structure calculation using NOEs, J-coupling, chemical shift and dipolar coupling data.